f-fix/r2h/README.md

 - `,`: convert to ideographic comma
 - `[`: convert to left corner bracket
 - `]`: convert to right corner bracket
+- `z-`: convert to hyphen-minus

+ASCII backspace (Ctrl-H, 0x08) and Delete/Rubout (Ctrl-?, 0x7F) can erase parts of in-progress conversions, but it won't work in a fully intuitive way since the original input characters are not preserved.
+When no conversion is in progress, they will back up the is-it-kana state used to determine `-` behavior, but this only remembers the most recent 8 characters.
+Any other ASCII control character will cause the kana state history to be cleared, though.

 the rest is mostly a subset of the conversions described in https://github.com/yustier/jis-x-4063-2000